 Everyday construction and maintenance can disrupt transportation routes.
 New building construction can also be disruptive, and lengthy construction time also keeps the new structure from starting service.
 Concrete structures help alleviate these impacts.
 Concrete roads last, requiring less rehabilitation and reconstruction.
 Some of the country’s concrete highways have lasted over 50 years, serving far higher traffic volumes than their designed capacity.
 Resurfacing techniques like grinding extend their life and can be sequenced to minimize peak traffic interruption.
 New construction of concrete can go in quickly, saving months of disturbance.
 Concrete buildings endure as well.
 Rehabilitating and reusing existing structures reduces the impact on neighboring properties and reduces waste.
 Buildings intended to last for hundreds of years, or areas where they already have, convey a sense of stability and permanence.

 As we live in closer quarters and strive to design livable cities, the ability to get away from the noise of traffic, nearby businesses, and neighbors is important.
 Concrete can provide attractive sound barriers to buffer the sound along transportation corridors.
+The mass of concrete walls offers some of the highest sound attenuation rates for conventionally available construction materials.
 Concrete buildings can measurably reduce sound transmission between residential units, giving occupants more privacy and calm.

 Schools are places of learning where speaking and listening are the primary communication modes.
 The large body of research describing the significant negative effect of noise and excessive reverberation on the learning process is making communities aware of the importance of good acoustics.
 Concrete walls systems provide the necessary performance requirements to meet the needs of healthier environmental for teachers, students and their voices.

 Another element of stability that concrete provides is energy performance.
-Concrete products figure heavily in efforts to design and build zero energy homes and buildings.
-ICF offers seamless walls that reduce air infiltration and provide superior insulation.
-A wide variety of concrete construction styles and materials provide a pallet to designers to create a building that works with the micro climate - the essentially free energy that wind and sun provide on a site.
+Concrete products figure heavily in efforts to design and build high performance homes and buildings.
+A wide variety of highly insulated and air-tight concrete construction techniques and assemblies provide a pallet to designers to create a building that works with the local climate - the essentially free energy that wind and sun provide on a site.
 This can include bringing the structural support into the interior through post tensioning or columns, leaving floor plates with greater access to daylight and views.
-Concrete floors and ceilings can be designed in several ways to serve as thermal mass, moderating temperature swings, and using the sun and shade to heat or cool the space.
-This approach to thermal comfort relies on radiant heat transfer, which is more comfortable to most.
-Radiant hydronic heating can use solar hot water.
+Concrete floors and ceilings can be designed in several ways to serve as thermal mass, moderating temperature swings, and enhancing daylighting strategies to reduce solar gain and electricity consumption.
+Radiant hydronic heating can use solar heater water distributed through concrete floors for quiet, comfortable warmth.
 The less our buildings rely on fossil fuel use, the less vulnerable we are to unpredictable utility prices.
-Even water can be managed more efficiently with concrete.
-Underground cisterns are central to many systems designed to harvest rain water, reducing the use of treated drinking water and leaving it for irrigation and other non potable uses.

 Importance of Place